-Whenever any file has to be written in HDFS, it is broken into small pieces of data known as blocks.
-HDFS has a default block size of 128 MB which can be increased as per the requirements.
-These blocks are stored in the cluster in distributed manner on different nodes.
+Hadoop HDFS broke the files into small pieces of data known as blocks.
+The default block size in HDFS is 128 MB.
+We can configure the size of the block as per the requirements.
+These blocks are stored in the cluster in a distributed manner on different nodes.
 This provides a mechanism for MapReduce to process the data in parallel in the cluster.

 Rack Awareness in Hadoop HDFS

-In the remaining section of this tutorial we will see, how read and write operations are performed in HDFS?
-To read or write a file in HDFS, the client needs to interact with Namenode.
+In the remaining section of this tutorial, we will see how read and write operations are performed in HDFS?
+To read or write a file in HDFS, the client needs to interact with NameNode.
 HDFS applications need a write-once-read-many access model for files.
-A file once created and written cannot be edited.
+A file, once created and written, cannot be edited.

-There are several datanodes in the cluster which store HDFS data in the local disk.
-Datanode sends a heartbeat message to namenode periodically to indicate that it is alive.
-Also, it replicates data to other datanode as per the replication factor.
+There are several DataNodes in the cluster which store HDFS data in the local disk.
+DataNode sends a heartbeat message to NameNode periodically to indicate that it is alive.
+Also, it replicates data to other DataNode as per the replication factor.

 a.
 Distributed Storage

 For example, if the file size is 129 MB, then 2 blocks will be created for it.
-One block will be of default size 128 MB and other will be 1 MB only and not 128 MB as it will waste the space (here block size is equal to data size).
-Hadoop is intelligent enough not to waste rest of 127 MB.
+One block will be of default size 128 MB, and the other will be 1 MB only and not 128 MB as it will waste the space (here block size is equal to data size).
+Hadoop is intelligent enough not to waste the rest of 127 MB.
 So it is allocating 1 MB block only for 1 MB data.

 The major advantage of storing data in such block size is that it saves disk seek time and another advantage is in the case of processing as mapper processes 1 block at a time.
 So 1 mapper processes large data at a time.